microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 1. Click **OK** at the bottom of the "Network Size and Performance" blade to accept the default settings for VM sizes, number of nodes, and so on.

-1. In the "Ethereum Settings" blade, set **Consortium Member ID** to **123** and enter a password in four places as the Ethereum account password and private key passphrase.
+1. In the "Ethereum Settings" blade, set the member ID to **123** and enter a password in four places as the Ethereum account password and private key passphrase.
 Then click **OK**.
 Once again, *remember the password that you entered, because you will need it in the next exercise*.

 	![Entering Ethereum settings](Images/blockchain-settings-3.png)